Paris meridian: Unfounded speculation

 In certain circles, some kind of occult or esoteric significance is ascribed to the Paris meridian; sometimes it is even perceived as a sinister axis.
 Dominique Stezepfandts, a French conspiracy theorist, attacks the Arago medallions that supposedly trace the route of "an occult geographical line".
 To him the Paris meridian is a "Masonic axis" or even "the heart of the Devil."

-Henry Lincoln, in his book The Holy Place, argues that various ancient structures are aligned according to the Paris meridian.
-They even include medieval churches, built long before the meridian was established according to conventional history, and Lincoln finds it obvious that the meridian "was based upon the 'cromlech intersect division line'."
+Henry Lincoln, in his book The Holy Place, argued that various ancient structures are aligned according to the Paris meridian.
+They even include medieval churches, built long before the meridian was established according to conventional history, and Lincoln found it obvious that the meridian "was based upon the 'cromlech intersect division line'."
 David Wood, in his book Genesis, likewise ascribes a deeper significance to the Paris meridian and takes it into account when trying to decipher the geometry of the myth-encrusted village of Rennes-le-Château: The meridian passes about 350 metres (1,150 ft) west of the site of the so-called "Poussin tomb," an important location in the legends and esoteric theories relating to that place.
 A sceptical discussion of these theories, including the supposed alignments, can be found in Bill Putnam and Edwin Wood's book The Treasure of Rennes-le-Château – A mystery solved.

 In fiction

-The confusion between the Greenwich and the Paris meridians is one of the plot elements of Tintin album Red Rackham's Treasure.
+The confusion between the Greenwich and the Paris meridians is one of the plot elements of Tintin book Red Rackham's Treasure.

 The meridian line, dubbed the "Rose Line" by author Dan Brown, appeared in the novel The Da Vinci Code.